 How Good Are Chaga Mushrooms for Improving Overall Health?

-Cancer is a dreaded six-letter word, which kills around 8.2 million people(1) annually.
+Cancer is a dreaded six-letter word that kills around 8.2 million people(2) annually.
 Chronic diseases like cancer can lead to a substantial economic and emotional burden.

-Cancer prevention, through lifestyle modification, should be adopted for reducing the incidence of cancer.
+Cancer prevention, through lifestyle modification, should be adopted to reduce cancer incidence.
 Incorporating nutritionally rich functional food into our diets—like the Chaga mushroom cancer diet—could be one way forward.

 How Is Chaga Good For Cancer?